strapdata/elassandra/docs/elassandra/source/enterprise.rst

 .............................

-The `elasticsearch-hadoop <https://github.com/strapdata/elasticsearch-hadoop>`_ connector can access a secured Elassandra cluster by providing the sames SSL/TLS and Username/Pasword authentication parameters as the orginal `elasticsearch-hadoop <https://www.elastic.co/guide/en/elasticsearch/hadoop/current/security.html>`_ connector.
+The `elasticsearch-hadoop <https://github.com/strapdata/elasticsearch-hadoop>`_ connector can access a secured Elassandra cluster by providing the sames SSL/TLS and Username/Pasword authentication parameters as the orginal `elasticsearch-hadoop security <https://www.elastic.co/guide/en/elasticsearch/hadoop/current/security.html>`_ connector.
 Here is an example with a spark-shell.

 .. code::